Frequently Asked Questions

 Questions about our courses and the programme as a whole

 Are the courses classroom-based or delivered online?

-For our October intake courses, all courses are delivered online and taught live, which means you will be taught alongside other students on the course by a tutor at a specific time.
+The classes are taught live, which means you will be taught alongside other students on the course by a tutor at a specific time.
 To take part in the course you will need a computer, or laptop, or tablet computer, connected to the Internet.
 The device you use will also need to have a camera, microphone and speakers.
 Most devices now have these built in, but if not you might have to buy them from a computer shop and to connect them to your computer or laptop.

 When do the courses start and how long do they last?

-Most classes run 9, or 10, or 20 weeks.
-Classes that run for 9 or 10 weeks will run for one academic term, and those running for 20 weeks will run over two academic terms, with a vacation between the two terms.
+Most classes run 10 or 20 weeks.
+Classes that run for 10 weeks will run for one academic term and those running for 20 weeks will run over two academic terms, with a vacation between the two terms.

-Imperial College does not have half term holidays, and the Evening Class and Lunchtime Learning (Daytime) programmes do not have reading week breaks.
+Imperial College does not have half term holidays and our adult education programmes do not have reading week breaks.

 What are the course fees?

 Please see our fee details for the current year.
 For longer courses we offer all early bookers a discount called the early-bird fee.
 This is shown, when available, on the course page.

 Our usual size of class for language classes is no more than 16 students.
 For non-language classes the numbers might be higher.